-(WKBN) – This week, June 21-27, is Lightning Safety Awareness Week in Ohio.
-With more thunderstorms this time of year, it is a great time to review lightning safety.
+(WKBN) – With more thunderstorms in the spring and summer, it is a great time to review lightning safety.

 There is really no safe place outside when thunderstorms are in the area.
 If you hear thunder, you are likely within striking distance of the storm.
 Just remember: “When thunder roars, go indoors.”